-In lieu of the recent wildfires going on around Washington in California, it was brought to my attention to consider doing a post about fire safety around backyard trees.
-We’ve had people ask what a safe distance is to have a tree near a fire pit, but being that it’s been so dry, fire safety, in general, is important for all.
+In lieu of the recent wildfires going on around Washington in California, it was brought to my attention to consider doing a post about fire protection around backyard trees.
+We’ve had people ask what a safe distance is to have a tree near a fire pit, but being that it’s been so dry, fire protection, in general, is important for all.
 It’s important to follow rules and regulations when it comes to the burn bands within the city or county, but if you’re planning on building a fire pit or even a bonfire on your property, it’s important to have good insight when it comes to keeping your tree safe.
 The last thing you want is for the entire property to go up in flames or cause damage to neighboring properties.

 If you’re building a fire pit here’s what you should know: